 Fast-forward to the present day and neem is finally being utilized around the world to protect crops, increase soil nutrition, boost livestock health and strengthen global health.
 While still in its infancy across the Americas and Europe, the neem tree has been a feature of community life throughout Asia for centuries and is starting to become renowned worldwide for its incredible contributions to a building a more sustainable future.

-The neem tree (Azadirachta Indica) is an evergreen tree and part of the mahogany family that can thrive in many climates and soil conditions for up to 200 years.
+The neem tree is an evergreen tree and part of the mahogany family that can thrive in a variety climates and conditions for up to 200 years.
 Dubbed as ‘The Tree of the 21st Century‘ by the United Nations, neem offers solutions where we need it the most – across agriculture, healthcare and environmental protection.